Drawing, Designs for Teapot, Trays and Salt Shaker

 35.7 x 42.8 cm (14 1/16 x 16 7/8 in.)

 Inscribed in graphite, upper right edge: Salt + pepper/ casarole/candle stick; 3" high 8 diam.; Butter/[crossed out word]/ pl(?) (???); in graphite, lower right: 33

 Cite this object as

-In addition to Ilonka Karasz, Works from the Collection, this object was previously on display as part of the exhibition Looking Forward/ Looking Back: Recent Acquisitions in 20th- and 21st-Century Design.
+This object was previously on display as a part of the exhibitions Ilonka Karasz, Works from the Collection and Looking Forward/ Looking Back: Recent Acquisitions in 20th- and 21st-Century Design.